Mobile carrier 2degrees wants the Commerce Commission to step into the 700 MHz spectrum auction.

 The report has that argument the other way round.
 It says competition between carriers would be “substantially enhanced” if the watchdog vetoed Vodafone and Telecom NZ’s applications to buy the extra spectrum.

 That sounds plausible.

 Whoever holds the most 4G spectrum gets to offer the fastest data speeds.
 All other things being equal – they’re not but stick with me here – this means the auction winner will own the best and most commercially attractive 4G service.

-In other words a relatively small additional investment could buy a commanding market position.
+In other words, a relatively small extra investment could buy a commanding market position.

 That’s too good an opportunity for a carrier to miss.

 Vodafone in the box seat

 The most likely winner will be Vodafone.
 It has the deepest pockets which means it can bid more.
 It also has the largest, most lucrative customer base.
 That means Vodafone will recover any investment faster than a rival.
 Buying the additional spectrum will lock the company in a market leader for the foreseeable future.

 Telecom also has the option to bid for the spectrum.